danielwolski/Solar-System/README.md

 # Solar-System
-2D Solar System visualization in JAVA
+2D Solar System visualization in JAVA using Swing

 v1.00: